cursorless-dev/cursorless/docs/user/README.md

 Saying `"every paint"` would select `foo.bar` and `baz|bongo`.

+##### `"instance"`

+The `"instance"` modifier searches for occurrences of the text of the target.
+For example:

+- `"take every instance air"`: selects all instances of the token with a hat over the letter `a` in the whole document
+- `"take two instances air"`: selects the first two instances of the token with a hat over the letter `a`, starting from that token itself
+- `"take next instance air"`: selects the next instance of the token with a hat over the letter `a`, starting from that token itself
+- `"chuck every instance two tokens air"`: deletes all occurrences of the two tokens beginning from the token with a hat over the letter `a`.
+For example if there were a hat over the `a` in `aaa.bbb`, it would delete every occurrence of `aaa.` in the file.
+- `"take every instance air past bat"`: if there were hats over the `a` and `b` in `aaa ccc bbb ddd`, it would selects all occurrences of `aaa ccc bbb` (which is the text corresponding to the range `"air past bat"`)

+Note in the final example how the `"instance"` modifier constructs the instance based on the range `"air past bat"`, rather than the individual tokens `"air"` and `"bat"`, as you might expect given the way other modifiers behave.
+Effectively `"instance"` applies to everything after the `"instance"` modifier, rather than just the next modifier.

+Note also that `"instance"` considers the type of target used to construct the instance.
+So for example, `"take every instance air"` will only select tokens that are identical to the token with a hat over the letter `a`, skipping over bigger tokens that contain the token with a hat over the letter `a` as a substring.
+For example, if there were a hat over the `a` in `aaa`, it would select every occurrence of `aaa` in the file, but not `aaaaa`.
+If you want to avoid this behaviour, you can use the `"just"` modifier, eg `"take every instance just air"`.

+If your cursor is touching a token, you can say `"take every instance air"` to select all instances of the given token.

+Pro tip: if you say eg `"take five instances air"`, and it turns out you need more, you can say eg `"take that and next two instances that"` to select the next two instances after the last instance you selected.

 ##### Surrounding pair

 Cursorless has support for expanding the selection to the nearest containing paired delimiter, eg the surrounding parentheses, curly brackets, etc.